Onelinerhub/onelinerhub/python/how-to-get-class-name.md

-# How to get class name
+# How to get class name of an object

 ```python
 type(var).__name__